ciemekk92/listify/README.md

 Note: Cloning the repository will require:

+1. Creating your own Firebase project.
-1. Configuring Firebase to work correctly and storing API key, messaging sender ID and App ID in `.env` file in root directory.
+2. Configuring Firebase to work correctly and storing API key, messaging sender ID and App ID in `.env` file in root directory.
-2. Editing `./firebase/firebase.ts` file with the rest of your Firebase account's config info.
+3. Editing `./firebase/firebase.ts` file with the rest of your Firebase account's config info.